wxwern/tofu-ai/README.md

 Currently supported:
 - Yes/No inquiries, e.g. "Should I go do my work instead of procastinating?"
+- Selecting an option from a pair of options, e.g. "Should I sleep or study?"
 - Random, e.g. "nice", ":)"

 ## Pre-requisites: